TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 ```

 > [!Important]
-> These instructions are less verbose than the parent task because students are expected to be familiar with Bash, Flask & SQLite3.
+> These instructions are less verbose than the parent task because students are expected to now be familiar with Bash, Flask & SQLite3.
 The focus of the API instructions is to model how to build and test an API incrementally.
 The focus of the PWA instructions is how to use the [Bootstrap](https://getbootstrap.com/) frontend framework to prototype an enhanced UI/UX frontend rapidly.

 ## Instructions for building the API